 - Scroll to the XML Syndication / iTunes Options section and ensure Syndicate as RSS/ATOM/RDF is checked.

-- Ensure Enable iTunes XML Tags is checked.
-Then add information to the tag fields below. iTunes uses these to display information about your podcast.
+- Scroll to Enable iTunes XML Tags and ensure it's checked.
+Add information to the tag fields below.
+Apple Podcasts uses these to display information about your podcast.
 See our tips below.

 - Add a URL for the cover art for your podcast in the Image (URL) field.
-See our tips below.
+Review our tips below.